Louth, Lincolnshire: Transport

 There are regular bus services connecting Louth with nearby Grimsby, Skegness, Mablethorpe and Lincoln.
 Different companies provide these, the main one being Stagecoach.
-However, Louth is not served by late-night services; the last bus leaves the town at 7:30pm.
+However, Louth is not served by late-night services; the last bus leaves the town at 7:30pm and buses do not run on Sundays, except to Grimsby.

 The nearest active railway stations are now at Market Rasen, Grimsby Town and Skegness.

 Louth is on two National Express coach routes.
 One is from Grimsby to Birmingham via Lincoln and Leicester, and the other is from Grimsby to London via Lincoln and Nottingham.

 The site of Louth station, goods yard and the former kilns.
 The last trains here were in 1980 before complete closure.
 The entire area is now a mix of housing, retail and industrial outlets.
 The station building can be seen in the distance with the chimneys.

 Louth railway station was a major intermediate station on the East Lincolnshire Railway which ran from Boston to Grimsby from 1848 and was also once served by rail motor services.
 The station had an extensive good yards which served the malt kilns.